-Whether I’m sewing, crocheting, card making, painting, or doodling, I’d love you to come join me in my studio in Kamloops, B.C.
+Whether I’m sewing, crocheting, card making, painting, or doodling, I’m always making something here in Kamloops, B.C.
 Don’t forget to check out my free digitals and vintage graphics while you’re here.
 Enjoy your visit!

 Apr 26, 2017